nnesse/glsl-parser/AstNodes.md

 This GLSL parser uses a single structure to define all AST nodes that stores a variable number of child nodes.
 Each node in the AST is assigned a code which determines how to interpret it's child nodes.
 The expected types for the child nodes of each type is documented in the list below.

 In each entry below the left side of the ":" is a node type and the right side defines the type of child nodes the type can have.
-Nodes surrounded by brackets are optional and "|" separated list of codes denote that the child can be any one of the types in the list.
+Nodes surrounded by brackets are optional and a "|" separated list denotes that the child can be any one of the types in the list.
 A node is followed by `...` matches an arbitrary number of nodes (including zero) of that type.
 Entries in all lower case are simply assign a label to an "|" list and do not define a node type.

 AST node types (incomplete)
 --------------